View Great Sunsets On Cape Cod in a larger map

 sun, no matter where we are in the world, we hold our breath and hope that it appears.

 Very few places on the east coast of the continental U.S. have a view of the sun setting over water, save for the west coast of Florida, some offshore islands, and parts of Cape Cod.
-We invite you to witness this phenomenon the next time you visit us at the High Pointe Inn.
+We invite you to witness this phenomenon the next time you visit us.
 Even if you don’t see it, it sure is fun trying.
 Here are some of our favorite spots to catch the sunset on this magnificent peninsula we call home:

 Gray’s Beach, Yarmouthport